 The late Duduzile Zozo

-The man accused of murdering and raping lesbian Duduzile Zozo in June has surprised activists by applying for bail.
+Activists have welcomed news that the man on trial for murdering and raping lesbian Duduzile Zozo in June last year has been denied bail.

 On Wednesday, the Palm Ridge Magistrates’ Court in Katlehong, east of Johannesburg, heard arguments in connection with the the bail application of 22-year-old Lekgoa Lesley Motleleng.

 He has been accused of raping the 26-year-old Zozo with a toilet brush and strangling her to death.
 The brutal murder made local and international headlines.

 According to the Forum for the Empowerment of Women (FEW), Motleleng’s application for bail was denied because he could not show exceptional reasons as to why he should be granted bail.

 The magistrate also acknowledged that should he be released he could face harm from the community.

 Dikeledi Sibanda, Projects Organiser at FEW, told Mambaonline that she was happy that bail had been denied because it meant that the community and Zozo’s family would be safer.
 She also agreed that Motleleng was likely to be harmed himself if released.